 Through a locked gate, down a road past more locked gates, and here on the edges of London is a grand building that played a very secretive role during WW2.

-Only closed down by the military a few years ago, Bentley Priory is one of those grand houses that the military liked to commandeer during WW2 for their command offices, and here the defense of Britain was commanded.
+Only closed down by the military a few years ago, Bentley Priory is one of those grand houses that the military liked to commandeer during WW2 for their command offices, and here the defence of Britain was commanded.

 Once you would have required a very high level of security clearance to visit, but today, anyone can, as part of the old mansion is now a museum.
 It’s not in the most accessible of locations, and the side road is barely advertised at all.

-Access is via a security gate, where a guard tells you where to go — not because this is still a secretive military establishment, but because behind that locked gate is a road lined with a number of very expensive houses, each with their own locked gates.
+Access is via a security gate, where a guard tells you where to go — not because this is still a secretive military establishment, but because behind that locked gate is a road lined with a number of very expensive houses, each with its own locked gates.

 Very paranoid rich people.

-At the far end though, a cluster of modern blocks, and in the middle, a couple of Spitfire’s on the lawn and the entrance to the grand mansion that gave the area its name.
+At the far end though, was a cluster of modern blocks, and in the middle, a couple of Spitfire’s on the lawn and the entrance to the grand mansion that gave the area its name.

 I may have misinterpreted her reaction, but the lady behind the counter almost seemed surprised that I wanted to visit, and yes, just me, on my own.